 During the turbulent years of the 1960s, popular music in America was a strange mixture of protest and patriotism.
 Some songs lashed out against war, greed, and injustice in society, while others affirmed duty to country and traditional values.
 But Pack Up Your Sorrows, written by Richard Farina and Pauline Baez Marden, seemed to fit all of the categories with its focus on the quest for personal peace.
 The refrain said the following:

-You would lose them, I know how to use them,
+Well, if somehow you could pack up your sorrows, And give them all to me You would lose them, I know how to use them, Give them all to me.

 Perhaps everyone hoped that someone really could bring them peace.